Trapti04/text_detection_ensembles/CTPN_Method_TF1_12/README.md

 # Connectionist Text Proposal Network

-This is a tensorflow implementation of [CTPN](https://arxiv.org/abs/1609.03605) by @tianzhi0549 and @varun-suresh.
+This is  modified code from the tensorflow implementation of [CTPN](https://arxiv.org/abs/1609.03605) by @tianzhi0549 and @varun-suresh.
 Many thanks to their great work and pre-trained models, and the original repository can be found [here](https://github.com/tianzhi0549/CTPN.git).
 More detail of set-up and training process can be found in their [documentation](https://github.com/tianzhi0549/CTPN/blob/master/README.md).
 Here we document how we used this work to solve task 1.

 ## Introduction